TheBlackDie901/Little-Lemon/README.md

 # Little-Lemon
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This project was created for Meta's Front-End Development course.
+This website was the end project of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
+This website implements a booking application on the Little Lemon Restaurant Website.
+This was created using React Components to show an understanding of utilizing React.
 This also features utilzing API calls.

 Screenshots: